Mashantucket Pequot Tribe: Foxwoods Resort Casino

 In 1986, Skip Hayward and financial backers built a high-stakes bingo hall on reservation land, and later they added other facilities.
-In 1992, the Mashantucket Pequots opened Foxwoods casino, which is now one of the largest casinos in the world.
+In 1992, the Mashantucket Pequots opened Foxwoods Resort Casino, which is now one of the largest casinos in the world.
 Adjacent to Foxwoods is the Mashantucket Pequot Museum and Research Center which interprets Pequot history and culture.
 The museum hosts local and international indigenous artists and musicians, as well as mounting changing exhibits of artifacts throughout the year.